sgioldasis/pyspark-analysis-api/README.md

 - **to** (value = 2017-03-01_10:05:00)
 - **interval** (value = 5-minute)

 You can use any combination the above parameters to get the desired range of records from the database.
-You can also use the endpoint without any parameters to get the full database contents for the particular KPI.
+You can also use the endpoint without a query string to get the full database contents for the particular KPI.

 The results are returned in a JSON list with different fields depending on the KPI.
 You can find examples below.